 The roads closed near Greene Square include East York Street between Price Street and East Broad Street, Houston between East York Lane and East President Street, Houston between Oglethorpe Avenue and East York Lane, while Westbound East State Street at East Broad Street, Westbound East President Street at East Broad Street, Southbound on Houston Street at Broughton Street, were intermittently closed.
 Greene Square itself was closed as well, so expect to see these locations in the movie, though they might not be recognizable.

-The roads near Reynolds Square that were closed off for filming, include Bryan Street from Abercorn Street to Lincoln Street, St. Julian Street from Abercorn Street to Lincoln Street, Abercorn Street from Bryan Street to Congress Street, Abercorn Street from Bay Street to Bryan Street.
-Meanwhile, Bay Lane, St. Julian Street, Congress Street, Broughton Street, Drayton Street, and Lincoln Street, saw intermittent closures for a short time, leading us to believe that only glimpses of these locations might be seen in ‘Lady and the Tramp’ in passing.
+The roads near Reynolds Square that were closed off for filming include Bryan Street from Abercorn Street to Lincoln Street, St. Julian Street from Abercorn Street to Lincoln Street, Abercorn Street from Bryan Street to Congress Street, and Abercorn Street from Bay Street to Bryan Street.
+Meanwhile, Bay Lane, St. Julian Street, Congress Street, Broughton Street, Drayton Street, and Lincoln Street saw intermittent closures for a short time, leading us to believe that only glimpses of these locations might be seen in ‘Lady and the Tramp’ in passing.

 Forsyth Park and the roads near it were also impacted and can be seen in ‘Lady and the Tramp’.
-Among the roads is Gaston Street between Whitaker Street and Drayton Street, while the Northside of Forsyth Park between Hall Street and Gaston Street, including the Forsyth Park Fountain was closed intermittently for shooting scenes.
+Among the roads is Gaston Street between Whitaker Street and Drayton Street, while the Northside of Forsyth Park between Hall Street and Gaston Street, including the Forsyth Park Fountain, was closed intermittently for shooting scenes.

 Now that you know about the filming locations, some viewers might be wondering, why has ‘Lady and the Tramp’ been shot in Savannah and Atlanta, if the story is set in New Orleans.
 Well, the basic reason is that Savannah has been made to look like New Orleans in the 20s, with the help of candlelit streets and horse-drawn carriages.

 But why should one go to all that trouble, you might ask.
 Why not just shoot it in New Orleans?
 Well, that is because of the production boom that has taken place in Georgia thanks to the state’s generous 30% production incentive (tax credit).
-Most of the production has been located in Atlanta, but Savannah has seen its fair share of high-end shoots, including Shia LaBeouf‘s ‘The Peanut Butter Falcon’, Ang Lee’sGemini Man‘, and the anticipated ‘Ford v.
+Most of the production has been located in Atlanta, but Savannah has seen its fair share of high-end shoots, including Shia LaBeouf‘s ‘The Peanut Butter Falcon’, Ang Lee’s ‘Gemini Man‘, and the anticipated ‘Ford v.
 Ferrari‘.
-Thus the streets and sights of New Orleans that you see in ‘Lady and the Tramp’ are just redecorated streets of Savannah made to look like New Orleans.
+Thus, the streets and sights of New Orleans that you see in ‘Lady and the Tramp’ are just redecorated streets of Savannah made to look like New Orleans.

 Well, so Savannah and Atlanta both offer the incentives.
-Why not just base it entirely in Atlanta, since parts of ‘Lady and the Tramp’ was shot there as well?
+Why not just base it entirely in Atlanta, since parts of ‘Lady and the Tramp’ were shot there as well?
 That is because Savannah provides its own 10% cash rebates apart from the statewide incentive in place.
-These rebates are offered on qualified spend for feature films and television shows.
+These rebates are offered on qualified spending for feature films and television shows.
 There are certain conditions imposed on the rebate, but you can be sure that Disney has done everything to maximize profits and minimize expenses as they provide us with yet another retelling of a timeless classic.

 Read More: Will There be a Lady and the Tramp Sequel?